 The United States and other countries assign four-digit Standard Industrial Classification (SIC) codes to business establishments.
 The numerical codes are used to identify businesses’ primary purposes.

-Typically, merchants that offer debt consolidation and relief services fall into one of these codes:
+Debt consolidation and relief services merchants fall into one of these codes:

 - 6163: Loan Brokers